earthly/website/blog/_posts/2021-02-11-mitmproxy.md

 ## Great Success

-At this point, assuming you still have mitmproxy running and you still have your network interface setup to proxy through `localhost:8080`, you should be able to view all the HTTP and HTTPS network requests your machine is making in the mitmproxy (or MITMWeb) window.
+At this point, assuming you still have mitmproxy running and you still have your network interface setup to proxy through `localhost:8080`, you should be able to view all the HTTP and HTTPS network requests your machine is making in the mitmproxy (or mitmweb) window.

 Here is Slack making requests:
 {% include imgf src="14.png" alt="mitmweb has captured a request from the slack application" caption="mitmweb has captured a request from the slack application" %}